 Your mindset—how you see yourself—shapes how you respond to people and events, to affect your outcomes.
 In this book, Carol Dweck draws on 20 years of research to explain how you can recognize, understand and change a fundamental mindset to impact all aspects of your life.
-In this summary of Mindset: The New Psychology of Success, we’ll give an overview of the 2 mindsets—growth vs fixed mindset—and some of the key ideas in the book.
+In this Mindset summary, you’ll get an overview of the 2 mindsets—growth vs fixed mindset—and some of the key ideas in the book.

 Fixed vs Growth Mindset